G7 warn of Ukraine grain crisis, ask China not to aid Russia - KTVZ

 “Putin should slowly begin to understand that the only way out of this situation is through an agreement with Ukraine,” Scholz was quoted as saying.

-The G-7 meeting was attended by top diplomats from Britain, Canada, France, Germany, Italy, Japan and the United States.
-Aside from Kuleba, representatives from Moldova and Indonesia were also invited to participate in some of the talks.
+But she added that, unlike in Canada — where legislation allows for seized funds to be repurposed — the legal basis for doing so in Germany is uncertain.

+“But that’s precisely what such meetings are for, to have an exchange about how to resolve these legal questions,” Baerbock said.

-Many of the foreign ministers were due to attend an informal meeting of NATO diplomats in Berlin later Saturday.
+Many of the foreign ministers were due to attend an informal meeting of NATO diplomats in Berlin on Saturday and Sunday.

+That gathering will consider moves by Finland and Sweden to join the military alliance amid concerns about the threat from Russia, as well as ways in which NATO can support Ukraine without being drawn into the conflict.

+U.S. Secretary of State Antony Blinken, who was unable to attend the G-7 meeting after recovering from a COVID-19 infection, was expected at the NATO gathering.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine